ankitbko/blog/_posts/2026-05-02-hosted-agents-part-2.md

 - The **lifecycle** is Active → Idle (15 min) → Resumed (state restored) → Expired (30 days).
 Only `$HOME` survives the idle/resume cycle.
 - **Conversations** provide message history (Responses protocol only) and are mapped to sessions by the platform.
 - **`$HOME` is your agent's durable memory** — design for resume-friendliness by writing working state to files.
-- **Isolation keys** partition sessions by caller — use Entra mode for per-identity scoping, Header mode for backend services acting on behalf of end-users.
+- **Isolation keys** use a two-key model — the user key scopes per-user resources (OAuth, memory), the chat key scopes conversations and sessions.
+Use Entra mode for automatic scoping, Header mode for backend services.
-- The **file API** bridges the outside world and the agent's filesystem — upload inputs, download outputs, up to 50 MB.
+- The **file API** bridges the outside world and the agent's filesystem — upload inputs, download outputs.

 In the next post, we'll explore agent identity, security, and how to inject secrets into your agent — because a production agent needs more than just a filesystem.